-Getting a little back to their roots, tour attendees travelled to the commercial cattle operation, JY Ferry & Son, Inc. The operation is dedicated to their cattle and the land that provides for both their family and their livestock.
+Getting a little back to their roots, tour attendees traveled to the commercial cattle operation, JY Ferry & Son, Inc. The operation is dedicated to its cattle and the land that provides for both the family and their livestock.

-Tour guests met John Ferry in front of their feed yard, where he introduced his family's operation and their core values to the crowd.
+Tour guests met John Ferry in front of their feedyard, where he introduced his family's operation and its core values to the crowd.